apollographql/apollo-server/packages/apollo-server/README.md

 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/apollo) [![Read CHANGELOG](https://img.shields.io/badge/read-changelog-blue)](https://github.com/apollographql/apollo-server/blob/HEAD/CHANGELOG.md)

 Apollo Server is a community-maintained open-source GraphQL server.
 It works with pretty much all Node.js HTTP server frameworks, and we're happy to take PRs to add more!
-Apollo Server works with any GraphQL schema built with [GraphQL.js](https://github.com/graphql/graphql-js)--so you may build your schema with that or a convenience library such as [graphql-tools](https://www.apollographql.com/docs/graphql-tools/).
+Apollo Server works with any GraphQL schema built with [GraphQL.js](https://github.com/graphql/graphql-js)--or define a schema's type definitions using schema definition language (SDL).

+[Read the documentation](https://www.apollographql.com/docs/apollo-server/) for information on getting started and many other use cases and [follow the CHANGELOG](https://github.com/apollographql/apollo-server/blob/HEAD/CHANGELOG.md) for updates.

 ## Principles